justdoit0823/notes/python/docs/what-is-the-difference-between-local-variable-cell-variable-and-free-variable.md

 Out[51]: ('x',)
 ```

-Because of referring in the inner function `sub_foo`, variable `x` is marked as a cell variable rather a local variable.
-And this is resolved as a closure.
+Variable `x` is defined in the scope of `foo_cell` function.
+As referred in the inner function `sub_foo`, variable `x` is marked as a cell variable rather than a local variable.
+It has special opcodes to load and store variable.

 Free variable
 -------------

->co_freevars is a tuple containing the names of free variables;
+>co_freevars is a tuple containing the names of free variables.

-Haha, this words say nothing.
-We still can't know any about free variable.
+Haha, these words make no sense.
+We still cannot catch the truth of free variable.
+But we can get some information from the function's code object.

 ```
 In [53]: def foo_free():